narcoleprosy/discord-email-notifier/README.md

 - Make sure your email account allows access from less secure apps if needed.
 - Ensure your Discord bot has the right permissions to send messages and manage threads in the specified channel.
+- In an ideal situation, you use a burner email that only recieves emails from the service you are attempting to monitor.
+Be *VERY* careful using an email address that is known to server users, as they may be able to send emails to this account to bypass rules / automod, or can use any OTPs that arrive to gain access to accounts you probably don't want them to have access to.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---